Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Preliminaries and notation

 of the interior of all faces adjacent to $v$ and set $V_{v}:=\mu_P^{-1}(\iP_{v}) \subset X_P$.
 This is an open neighborhood of the fixed point $\mu_P^{-1}(v)$, and it carries a smooth chart $V_{v} \to \C^n$ that glues to the chart on the open orbit as

 where $y_{l_j}=\pd{g}{l_j}$.
 We will call this ``the chart at $v$'' for short, dropping any reference to the choice of ordering of the facets at $v$ to disburden the notation; usually we will then write simply $w_j$ for the components of $w_v$.
 It is easy to see that a change of coordinates between two such charts, at two vertices $v$ and $\widetilde{v}$, is holomorphic.
 The complex manifold, $W_P$, obtained by taking the vertex complex charts and the transition functions between them, does not depend on the symplectic potential.
 It will be convenient for us to distinguish between $X_P$ and $W_P$, noting that the $g$-dependent map $\chi_g: X_P\to W_P$ described locally by (\ref{tf}), introduces the $g$-dependent complex structure (\ref{cs}) on $X_P$, making $\chi_g$ a biholomorphism.
-In the same way, the holomorphic line bundle $L_P$ on $W_P$ determined canonically by the polytope $P$ \cite{Od}, induces, via the pull-back by $\chi_g$, an holomorphic structure on the (smooth) prequantum line bundle $L_\om$ on $X_P$, as will be described below: